These fantastic, lip-smacking lemon pepper chicken wings are my newest obsession.

 Lemon Pepper Chicken Wings

-Lemon pepper wings are an addicting recipe you never knew you needed.
+Lemon pepper wings are one of my all-time favorite Wingstop flavors.
 They’re healthy-ish, dripping with flavor, and anyone can make them.

-You just need three pantry staples, a dozen or so chicken wings, a large bowl for coating, and a deep pan for frying.
+You only need three pantry staples and about a dozen chicken wings.
+Plus, a large bowl for coating and a deep pan for frying.

 - Cooking Oil – You don’t get crispy, juicy fried wings without cooking oil!
 To make sure the oil doesn’t burn, choose one with a high smoke point, like corn oil or peanut oil.